PISAresearch/pisa/12-watchtower-API.md

  - A payment protocol between the customer and WatchTower.
  - WatchTower server discovery.

+For the rest of this document we will refer to the WatchTower as server, and the user/Ligthning node as client.

 ## Table of Contents
 * [WatchTower discovery](#watchtower-discovery)